cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 _Note: I wrote the guideline based on OpenBSD 6.9._

-I'm going to setup VPN with [iked](https://man.openbsd.org/iked.8), a built-in VPN software from OpenBSD.
+I'm going to set up VPN with [iked](https://man.openbsd.org/iked.8), a built-in VPN software from OpenBSD.
 The main focus of this setup is routing all outbound traffic from clients to my _**Gateway**_.
 The Gateway is running OpenBSD, the clients are Android, iOS, MacOS.